magicaks/magicaks/README.md

 As mentioned above the other goal of this automation is to use as much as possible plaform offerings on Azure and integrate them tightly at a suitable abstraction.
 This should make it easier for developers to assume presence of services which they need under a standard access model.

-These components are currently integrated
+These components are currently are or will eventually be integrated

-* Azure service bus as async message bus.
+* Azure service bus as async message bus (Done)
 * Azure SQL as database provider.
-* Azure container insights / Azure monitor for logging and metrics store.
+* Azure container insights / Azure monitor for logging and metrics store (Done)
 * Azure Active Directory for autentication and authorization.
-Integrated with K8s RBAC.
+Integrated with K8s RBAC (Done)
-* Azure KeyVault for secret storage.
+* Azure KeyVault for secret storage (Done)
-* Azure Policy for policy enforcement, compliance and governance.
+* Azure Policy for policy enforcement, compliance and governance (Done)
 * Azure App Gateway as ingress controller.

 When needed opensource tooling is integrated to provide components.
 For example kured.

-This automation is divided in two separate parts

-1. Bootstrapping Azure infrastructure like resource group, subnets, keyvault and the cluster itself using Terraform.
-2. Installing workloads inside the cluster when it ready using gitOps connection to a kubernetes manifest repo.
-This is configured when the cluster in step 1 is bootstrapped.
+This automation is divided in 3 stages.
+We use terraform to bootstrap infrastructure and set up a gitOps connection in the cluster which then picks up kubernetes manifests for the declared state of the cluster.

+These manifests are in turn divided into two parts.
+1. Manifests which require admin permissions on the cluster to install.
+2. Manifests for workloads which run within a namespace and with limited credentials.

+This is done to prevent unauthorized installations in the cluster.
+Hence, there are two flux pods running, one for each type of manifest.
+Admin manifests should come from a repository which is controlled by cluster admins and has tighter process control methods so that every input is checked before being applied to the cluster.

 Instead of writing k8s manifests directly we use Fabrikate HLD to write the config which is then translated to K8s manifests using a pipeline which in turn runs ``fab generate`` and pushes the config to the k8s manifest repo.
+However you do not need to use Fabrikate.
+The automatiion expects names of kubernetes manifest repo and you can use any manifest generation tool of your choice, for example kustomize.

 ## How to use this repo